MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

 This allows to always have the Java interfaces up-to-date with the translations and to use them immediately.

-The `NLS API module <https://repository.microej.com/modules/ej/library/runtime/nls/>`_ must be added to the :ref:`module.ivy <mmm_module_description>` of the MicroEJ Application project to use the NLS library.
+The `NLS API module <https://repository.microej.com/modules/ej/library/runtime/nls/>`_ must be added to the :ref:`module.ivy <mmm_module_description>` of the Application project to use the NLS library.

 ::